MihirMore/Fun-Python-Projects/README.md

 ## Python 4 Everybody
 - [Source-Code]()
-- [Description :] Python for everybody is a course designed by Dr.Charles Severence.
+- Description Python for everybody is a course designed by Dr.Charles Severence.
 All the exercises are solved in this folder